zapata-engineering/orquestra-sdk/docs/guides/dependency-installation.rst

 How sources and dependencies are treated depends on the runtime.

-The examples below omit ``dependency_imports`` for clarity as the call pattern for an importer is identical regardless of whether it is importing a source or a dependency.
+The examples below omit ``dependency_imports`` for clarity as the usage of an importer is identical regardless of whether it is importing a source or a dependency.

 ``GitHubImport``
 ----------------